Stillpoint-Software/hyperbee.expressions/docs/state-machine/expression-tree-transformation.md

 may complete immediately, or complete eventually.
 Eventual completions require the state machine to suspend until the awaited result has been completed.
 The transformation process must handle these paths correctly by generating state nodes that represent the awaiting and resumption of execution.

-- **Understanding the AwaitExpression:** The AwaitExpression is an asynchronous construct that represents an await operation.
-  It requires special handling to ensure the state machine properly pauses and resumes.

 ### Handling Branching
 Branching in the expression tree is one of the most important transformations.
 The state machine must correctly handle various types of